maxdupenois/3void/app/articles/javascript_loading.md

 But JavaScript is single threaded and the above will not relinquish control of the thread so it's debatable as to whether or not it will ever actually be able to be updated.
-Even if it worked it would grind your browser to a halt.
-Not being threaded means JavaScript can't `sleep` a process for a given time and then restart it in context.
+Even if it worked it would grind your browser to a halt, not being threaded means JavaScript can't `sleep` a process for a given time and then restart it in context.

 So what can we do if we need a result from the call to the external SDK?
 We can't